barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 needed to ask "is this a roll under or roll versus?" a few times, but there was never any difficulty for me to resolve that.

 Playing into the weirdness of the system was great.
-One [glo:pc] found a mysterious vial of blue liquid, asked if they could tell what it was, and I just made up a skill: "I don't know, make a Liquid Identification check."
+One [abbr:pc] found a mysterious vial of blue liquid, asked if they could tell what it was, and I just made up a skill: "I don't know, make a Liquid Identification check."